One Microsoft designer’s quest to make the industry more inclusive

 Saaleha Bey took courses at Inneract Project for three years.
 Inneract Project introduced her to design, and the professional network she gained through the experience, along with her relationship with Woods helped build her professional career, she says.
 She shifted her focus to cognitive science while at UC Berkeley, but design still plays a role in her view of the world and her job at Roberts Enterprise development fund in the Bay Area.
 “I really like design because it encourages cross-disciplinary thinking,” Bey says.
 She also started an art collective and sticker company on the side.

 Woods is looking to expand Inneract Project nationally with more education courses and design centers by partnering with companies that are interested in a generational view of change.
 A lot of companies are justifiably concerned with making their current workforce more diverse but creating a more equitable design industry is more than filling roles.
 “When I say ‘go to communities,’ companies have to understand the level of commitment it takes to address communities of color,” he says.
-“Most companies focus on the end funnel and companies need to focus on the entire funnel.
+“Most companies focus on the end funnel, and companies need to focus on the entire funnel.
 That’s where you drive change.”
 One example of that level of commitment: an agency could start a basketball program that has a design component, like designing sneakers or a team logo, to create an entry point into the industry for kids who might not be aware of it otherwise, says Woods.

 Balancing it all has been no small feat—Inneract has never been his day job.
 “I’ve been dedicated to it because I know it’s the right thing to do.
 It’s been many times I wanted to stop, trust me,” Woods says with a laugh.
 “The main thing that has always kept me grounded throughout the years is the people and the passion for seeing people in our program be impacted.”
 Woods says that a mentality of hard work cultivated during his basketball career transferred to graphic design.
 “There’s a level of discipline and work ethic that goes into playing basketball because it’s so competitive, and your goal is always to win.
 Everyone has an equal footing and you have to be willing to work harder than other people.”
 Through his work at Inneract Project, Woods is working to ensure design isn’t just for those with privilege, means, or access.
 That there’s a level playing field, no matter your starting point.